moonsharp-devs/moonsharp/README.md

 **Roadmap**

 * support for all core language structures (see documentation for differences between Moon# and Lua)
+* compatibility with all applyable tests in Lua Test Suite (http://www.lua.org/tests/5.2/) and Lua Test More (http://fperrad.github.io/lua-TestMore/)
 * optimizations
 * better integration between Lua/Moon# tables and CLR objects
 * debugger embeddable in applications using Moon#